codeigniter4/shield/docs/references/authentication/hmac.md

 ### HMAC Keys Expiration vs Lifetime

-Expiration and Lifetime are different concepts.
+Expiration and lifetime are two different concepts.
 The lifetime is the maximum time allowed for the HMAC Key to exist since its last use.
 HMAC Key expiration, on the other hand, is a set date in which the HMAC Key will cease to function.

 ### Login Attempt Logging